-Dr. Helena Heizmann is a Senior Lecturer in Business Communication at UTS Business School.
+Dr. Helena Heizmann is a Senior Lecturer in Management at UTS Business School.
 She holds a PhD in International Communication from Macquarie University which was funded through an International Macquarie University Research Excellence Scholarship (MQRES).
 Helena’s research focuses on knowledge sharing, power, and boundary spanning in different professional, organisational, and cultural contexts.
-Her research has been published in peer-reviewed international journals such as Management Learning, Information Research, and The International Journal of Knowledge, Culture & Change Management.
-Since joining the Business School in 2012, Helena has designed and coordinated a core MBA communication subject with over 300 local and international students per semester.
+Her research has been published in peer-reviewed international journals such as Human Relations, Management Learning, and The International Journal of Human Resource Management.
+Since joining the Business School in 2012, Helena has designed and coordinated a core MBA communication subject with over 400 local and international students per semester.
 She has been recognised for ‘Excellence in Teaching’, having been repeatedly voted among the top 20 postgraduate lecturers in the School.

 Can supervise: YES

-Knowledge Management, Power, Discourse theory, Cross-boundary learning and knowledge sharing, Communities and networks of practice, Human resource management and development, International NGOs and capacity building
+Leadership development, Sustainable digital business transformations, Organisational power and communication dynamics, Critical Management Studies, Discourse theory, Cross-boundary learning and knowledge sharing, Human resource management and development, International NGOs and capacity building

 Ahuja, S, Heizmann, H & Clegg, SR 2019, 'Emotions and identity work: Emotions as discursive resources in the constitution of junior professionals' identities', Human Relations, pp. 1-22.View/Download from: UTS OPUS or Publisher's site